apathetic-wow/.github/ideas.md

 - Personalization option quests

 ## Tooltips
+- What is this item for in my bags?
-- What is this item for?
+- What is this currency for?

 ## GameSim
 - In-game simming, esp healing